saemu/saemu.github.io/README.md

-Hi,

-This is the source of my online resume, you can see it here https://saemu.github.io/online-resume/
+This is the source of my online resume.

+The actual CV can be found under [saemu.github.io](https://saemu.github.io) or [cv.samuelbrand.ch](https://cv.samuelbrand.ch).

+The resume is based on [Jekyll](https://jekyllrb.com) using the [Modern Resume Theme](https://github.com/sproogen/modern-resume-theme).